 If you stick with new sofas, I'd narrow things down by shape or size (e.g. corner sofa, 3 seater), then colour and then price range.

-For example, I searched for a new, 3 seater black leather sofa under £300 and found 32 results, a somewhat more manageable number than 100,000...
+For example, I searched for a new, 3 seater black leather sofa under £300 and found a somewhat more manageable number than 100,000...

 We've created a few shortcuts to popular searches to get you started: